Antibrumm/jackson-antpathfilter/README.md

 Jackson AntPath Property Filter
 ===============================

 A Jackson Filter matching the path of the current value to serialize against the AntPathMatcher.
-The inclusion / exclusion works similar to the `ant` file `include / eclude`functionality.
+The inclusion / exclusion works similar to the `ant` file `include / exclude` functionality.
 Ant / Maven users should mostly be aware of how this works.
 I plan to add more examples and test cases later.

 Requirements